JGarza189/neuroblastoma-2025/User-Guide/README.md

 ### 1. Cloning the Repository

 To clone the repository using a **graphical user interface**, navigate to the repository’s homepage on GitHub.
 Click the green **"Code"** dropdown button, then select **"Download ZIP"** to download the project as a compressed file.
-Once downloaded, extract the contents to your desired directory location on your comuter.
+Once downloaded, extract the contents to your desired directory location on your computing system.

 To clone the repository using the **command-line interface (shell)**, run the following command in your terminal from your target directory:

 ```bash
 git clone https://github.com/JGarza189/neuroblastoma-25.git
 ```

-### 2. Dependency Installation

-Brian’s instructions for downloading dependencies.

-### 3. Library and Module Installation

-Brian’s instructions for library and module installation.

 ## Running Simulations
 To run simulations and reproduce the results presented in this study: